Walt Disney World Speedway: Parking problems

 Initially, the track location, which was adjacent to the Magic Kingdom parking lot, was seen to be convenient.
 However, after a couple of years, traffic control on race days became overwhelming.
 Because race spectators would arrive at the same time and place as regular Magic Kingdom theme park guests, overflow parking was required.
 In 1996–1997, Disney officials reacted by parking all race spectators in the Magic Kingdom parking lot, and diverting all Magic Kingdom guests to the Epcot parking lot.
 Race spectators would walk to the nearby Speedway, while all guests to the Magic Kingdom were required to take the monorail or a bus from Epcot to the Transportation and Ticket Center.
 There, they would transfer to a monorail on the Magic Kingdom loop, a somewhat circuitous trip which resulted in numerous guest complaints.
 In 1997, the IRL race was shortened by a sudden rainstorm, causing fans to hurry to their cars and resulting in severe traffic gridlock on World Drive and surrounding roads which lasted for several hours.

 Starting in 1998, race spectators were diverted to park at Epcot, and were taken by shuttle bus to the Speedway while guests to the Magic Kingdom were directed to park, as usual, in the Magic Kingdom parking lot.
-While this eased many theme park guest complaints, it was now inconvenient for race spectators as it necessitated them to arrive earlier to account for the additional travel time.
-It additionally resulted in a significant cost increase in race operations, as the Disney Transport bus fleet was not big enough to accommodate the race shuttle operation.
-As a result, outside bus companies had to be hired to run the race shuttle service.
+While this eased many theme park guest complaints, it was now inconvenient for race spectators as it required them to arrive earlier to account for the additional travel time.
+It also resulted in a significant cost increase in race operations, as the Disney Transport bus fleet was not big enough to accommodate the race shuttle operation and outside bus companies had to be hired to run the race shuttle service.